What will happen after gold and silver’s price consolidation?

 The Calm Before the Storm

-But make no mistake: as our Fed’s money printing continues at full speed, so will the dollar’s decline over time, which means that precious metals prices will continue to rise, protecting portfolios from inflation.
+But make no mistake: as our Fed’s money printing continues at full speed, so will the dollar’s decline over time, which means that precious metals prices will continue to rise.
+Gold as an investment will continue to protect your portfolio, including from the inflation we’ll be seeing in the near future.